 Storyline – 7/10

 Taking place in the fictional setting of Umbra, the story follows a young man name Amon, a scavenging adventurer, who eventually gets caught up in a huge conflict involving the Suvian Empire.
 The game’s plot is also quite reminiscent of that of both Final Fantasy IX and Star Wars, as many different characters from a multitude of different backgrounds form an extremely unlikely alliance to save their world from an impending threat.
 It’s always interesting to see these kinds of stories come together, and Earthlock, albeit to a smaller extent, tells this kind of story well.

 Originality – 7/10

 Though Earthlock draws a lot of inspiration from many different sources of fantasy and science fiction, as well as many classic series’ of RPGs, it still has a unique level of conceptual design that does well to make it stand out from a lot of games; most notably in its character and enemy designs.
-Or example, in most Final Fantasy games, most, if not all of the main party, is made of humans, but in this game, almost every playable character is a member to an entirely different species, and it makes the game seem extremely diverse in that respect.
+For example, in most Final Fantasy games, most, if not all of the main party, are made of humans, but in this game, almost every playable character is a member of an entirely different species, and it makes the game seem extremely diverse in that respect.